Influence of Rotation on Fingering Convection in Planetary Cores: Results

 In the weakly- and rapidly-rotating regimes, the fingers have a specific lengthscale in the transverse direction (\ie the direction tangential to the rotation axis for rapid rotation and to the radial direction for weak rotation).
 In non-rotating plane layer, the fingering instability develops as elongated fingers with a transverse lengthscale that follows the dimensionless ``Stern scale'' $\ltheo = (|\Ra_t|/r_o)^{-1/4}$ for large Rayleigh numbers and when $1\ll\Rrho\ll\Le$ \citep{Stern1960,Schmitt1979}.
 In spherical shell simulations without rotation, \citet{Tassin2024} found that the observed transverse finger scale closely follows the Stern scale's dependence on $\Ra_t$, although it also exhibits sensitivity to the density ratio.
 In the rapidly-rotating regime, \citet{Guervilly2022} demonstrated that, at a fixed density ratio and sufficiently large Rayleigh numbers, the transverse finger scale remains well described by the Stern scale across varying Ekman numbers.
 This suggests that, for $N^2/\Omega^2<1$, rotation does not significantly influence the transverse finger scale.

 To measure a typical transverse finger scale, we estimate the most energetic scale of the poloidal flow from the power spectra of the poloidal kinetic energy in Series 1 and 2 cases (Figure~\ref{fig:spectra}).
+The power spectra density of the kinetic energy is used to identify the dominant energy-carrying horizontal lengthscales of the flow and the location of the spectral peak might reflect transitions between different dynamical regimes.
 In Series 1, where $\Ra_t$ is held constant, the spectra exhibit a well-defined peak for both $N^2/\Omega^2<1$ and $N^2/\Omega^2>1$.
 In both cases, the peak occurs at approximately the same wavenumber, consistent with the Stern scale, indicating that it is largely insensitive to variations in $\Ek$.
 The most noticeable difference is that length scales at or above the Stern scale are more energetic for $N^2/\Omega^2>1$.
 In Series 2, where $\Ra_t$ increases, a well-defined spectral peak is again observed for both $N^2/\Omega^2<1$ and $N^2/\Omega^2>1$.
 As $N^2/\Omega^2$ increases, the flow becomes more energetic across all scales.
 When the spherical harmonics degree $l$ is normalised by $\ltheo$ on the $x$-axis (Figure~\ref{fig:spectra}c), the spectral peaks align, indicating consistency with the predicted scaling.
-The spectral peak occurs at a spherical harmonics degree $l_{peak}\approx 1/\ltheo$, corresponding to a lengthscale $\lscale= \pi r_i/l_{peak}\approx 5 \ltheo$ for the transverse finger size.
-In summary, the transverse scale of both columnar and radial fingers follows the Stern scale in our simulations with fixed density ratio.
-The intermediate regime is visibly different: in Series 1, the spectrum displays a flat slope at low wavenumbers up to the Stern scale; in Series 2, two separate spectral peaks emerge: one at the Stern scale and another at approximately half that wavenumber.
-Section~\S\ref{sec:intermediate} will explore this novel feature.
+The intermediate regime ($N^2/\Omega^2\approx 1$) is visibly different: in Series 1, the spectrum displays a flat slope at low wavenumbers up to the Stern scale; in Series 2, two separate spectral peaks emerge: one at the Stern scale and another at approximately half that wavenumber.